margaretmf/margaretmf.github.io/vocabulary.md

 * Perceive the intended meaning of (words, a language, or a speaker)
 * Interpret or view (something) in a particular way
 * Be sympathetically or knowledgeably aware of the character or nature of

+## Meaning: ##
+* A statement of the exact meaning of a word, especially in a dictionary
+* The degree of distinctness in outline of an object, image, or sound, especially of an image in a photograph or on a screen